Gecko05/gecko05.github.io/_posts/2020-02-15-cozy-cold-Poland.md

 ![SSD1351](/assets/images/witcher.jpeg){:class="img-responsive" width="400px"}
 <div style="text-align: justify">

 <p>If I were to repeat this trip with my current level of Polish language, I would feel more afraid than I felt before.
-In my imagination I overestimated my Polish profeciency, thinking that I would be able to understand every single word that came from native speakers or people on the streets, boy was I wrong.</p>
+In my imagination I overestimated my Polish proficiency, thinking that I would be able to understand every single word that came out from native speakers or people on the streets.</p>
 </div>

 ## Getting to know the winter
 <div style="text-align: justify">

-<p>On my hometown, we have a joke that says "In this town we only have two stations: summer, and the bus station".
-As someone from a tropical birthplace, I had never really been on a typical winter season.
-The ones where the trees die, the clouds are always covering the sun, and the cold can kill you if you don't wear the appropiate clothes.</p>
+<p>As someone from a tropical birthplace, I had never really experienced a typical movie-like winter season, the ones where the trees die, the clouds are always covering the sun, and the cold can kill you if you don't wear the appropiate clothes.</p>

 <p>So, after almost 20 hours of traveling, I finally arrived to Poland.
-The first time I heard Polish I felt happy, as if I was at home.
-I had been hearing people talking in German for about 18 hours, and I don't know German at all.
-However, as I started hearing this first Polish conversation, some kind of fear also started growing on me since I only understood around 20% of what people were saying.
-I instantly knew I could have some trouble using a service, asking for food, or just trying to talk with Poles. </p>
+The first time I heard polish I felt happy, as if I was at home.
+I had been hearing people talking in german for about 18 hours, and I don't know german at all.
+However, as I started hearing this first polish conversation, some kind of fear also started growing on me since I only understood around 20% of what people were saying.
+I instantly knew I could have some trouble using a service, asking for food, or just trying to chat with Poles. </p>
 </div>
 ![SSD1351](/assets/images/walk.jpeg){:class="img-responsive" width="400px"}

 <div style="text-align: justify">
 <p>When I arrived to Poznan airport, I saw this grey cold winter weather I've never seen before.
 It was something exciting, yet also daunting.
 Everything was new to me, and I felt like I was a child who got lost.
 Also, the airport was lonely, and a bit dark since not all the lights were turned on.
 No familiar faces, no native languages, everyone was tall and white.
 So then a concerning thought crossed my mind: "Where the heck did I come to?".</p>

-<p>I could have been more comfortable going to almost anywhere in Mexico, and even more comfortable if I just stayed at home playing games from my bed.
-But then I remembered that I didn't go on this trip to feel comfortable.
-As I said, I had never been to an airport, I had never taken a flight, and I've not done too much traveling by myself.
+<p>I could have been more comfortable going to almost anywhere in Mexico, and even more comfortable if I just stayed at home playing games from my bed all day long.
 I knew I wasn't going to feel comfortable, but I wasn't sure what to expect either.</p>

 <p>So then I went and stayed at a hostel, expecting to make new friends who would share with me a lot of interesting stories about how they travel around the world and what they like about Poland.
 Yeah, I was wrong.
 For the most part I stayed alone in a bedroom for six people.
 The first night was so cold, and I had no idea how warmers worked so I didn't bother to turn them on (Yeah, I can be that stupid).
 That first night I met an Ukrainian guy, and we talked for a while.
 He was on his way to Ukraine to visit his family for New Year's Eve.</p></div>